shu7bh/memesweeper/README.md

 # memesweeper

 The master of this repository is a fork from PlanteChili's memesweeper game.
-The game made by the us is in the Developer branch.
+The game made by the us is in the Dev branch (which is the default branch).
 To play the game, first you have to select the mode: Small, Medium, or Large, with the difficulty increasing in the same order.

 The game is played with the help of a mouse.
 To select a cell, left-click on it.
 To flag a square, right-click on it.
 The game ends when you have uncovered all the tiles with numbers.